What’s On? Byron Bay Writer’s Festival 4-6 August

-This year the Byron Bay Writers Festival celebrates its 20th anniversary with a lineup of 150-plus writers and thinkers over the three-day program from the 5th to 7th August.
-The festival has grown from just 200 locals in attendance, to selling 45,000 tickets.
-The focus is on Australian writing, with some Indonesian and Asian authors included.
+For its 21st year, the Byron Bay Writers Festival has put together a lineup of 130-plus writers and thinkers over the three-day program from the 4th to 6th August.
+The festival has grown from just 200 locals in attendance, to selling 65,000 tickets.
+The focus is on Australian writing, with some international authors included.
 The Byron Writers Festival includes everything from workshops and meet-the-author events, to shows and dinners.

 If you’re interested in attending this fun annual event in Byron Bay, plan to purchase your day passes or individual event tickets as soon as possible—events are already selling out.
 Check out the full program here to decide which day you might attend (or perhaps just get a three-day pass) or individual events that sound interesting.